 Community Development Priority Need was developed in order to strengthen Nebraska communities through community development programs and services in order to provide a stable platform for economic development.
-The CR-05 Accomplishments Table describes how the 2017 program year addressed two specific objectives of this priority.
-In general, \$9,042,757 was awarded for 40 projects under the community development categories of CD, DTR, PP, PW, and WW, which supported the two goal outcomes of the community development program.
+The CR-05 Accomplishments Table describes how the 2018 program year addressed two specific objectives of this priority.
+In general, \$6,780,960 was awarded for 23 projects under the community development categories of CD, DTR, EM, PP, PW, and WW, which supported the two goal outcomes of the community development program.

-Goal Outcome Indicators

-Community Development Program Public Facility or Infrastructure Activities Facade Treatment/Business Building Rehabilitation Total

-Comprehensive Development (CD) \$1,936,000 \$1,936,000

-Downtown Revitalization (DTR) \$1,573,250 \$1,926,750 \$3,500,000
+Goal Outcome Indica Goal Outcome Indicators: CDBG Funds Awarded Community Development Program Public Facility or Infrastructure Activities Facade Treatment/Business Building Rehabilitation Total Comprehensive Development (CD) \$1,981,325 \$0 \$1,981,325 Downtown Revitalization (DTR) \$445,000 \$0 \$445,000 Emergent Threat (EM) \$0 \$0 0 Planning (PP) \$132,900 \$0 \$132,900 Public Works (PW) \$2,816,735 \$0 2,816,735 Water/Wastewater (WW) \$1,405,000 \$0 \$1,405,000 Total: \$6,780,960 \$0 \$6,780,960

-Planning (PP) \$179,492 \$70,000 \$249,492

-Public Works (PW) \$2,432,065 \$2,432,065

-Water/Wastewater (WW) \$925,200 \$925,200

-Total: \$7,046,007 \$1,996,750 \$9,042,757

-The objective of improving and developing infrastructure and facilities for communities and counties that have planned and set priorities for long-term development, and other than infrastructure activities excluding LMH benefit was addressed by project activities within the following CDBG categories: Planning, Public Works, Water/Wastewater, Downtown Revitalization projects, and Comprehensive Development. \$5,799,265 CDBG dollars were awarded for this first goal outcome of community development.
-Overall, the outcome measure for this first community development priority was met by 231.06%, as 128,237 persons were assisted of the 55,500 anticipated in the consolidated plan.
+The objective of improving and developing infrastructure and facilities for communities and counties that have planned and set priorities for long-term development, and other than infrastructure activities excluding LMH benefit was addressed by project activities within the following CDBG categories: Planning, Public Works, Water/Wastewater, Downtown Revitalization, and Comprehensive Development. \$6,780,960 CDBG dollars were awarded for this first goal outcome of community development.
+The outcome measure for this first community development priority was not met, but did achieve 56.52%, as 31,368 persons were assisted of the 55,500 anticipated in the consolidated plan.

-The second primary state objective for the Community Development Priority Need, is investing in quality projects that are identified in a formal community development plan; to compliment or support related community investments; and to leverage maximum private and/or other investment; and to have reasonable plans for long-term operation and maintenance was supported by funding basic Nebraskan community needs in commercial rehabilitation, including facade treatment and business building rehabilitation, that are essential to the success within the CDBG categories of Planning and Downtown Revitalization.
-The project activities include a focus on commercial rehabilitation, including facade treatment and business building rehabilitation.
-This second community development outcome measure was met by 108.57%, assisting 38 businesses of the 35 anticipated in the 2015-2019 Consolidated Plan.
+The second primary state objective for the Community Development Priority Need, is investing in quality projects that are identified in a formal community development plan; to compliment or support related community investments; and to leverage maximum private and/or other investment; and to have reasonable plans for long-term operation and maintenance was supported by funding basic Nebraskan community needs in commercial rehabilitation, including facade treatment and business building rehabilitation.
+This second community development outcome measure was not met, 0 businesses of the 35 anticipated business were assisted this year.
+The State was highly successful during the prior two years through funding Downtown Revitalization grants under slum/blight national objective.
+In order for the State to comply and meet the 70% or greater test for benefit to LMI individuals during the three year CD Planning Period (2016-2018), the 2018 Downtown Revitalization Category projects structured to only meet LMI national objective.
+This resulted in the State receipted two applications and funding one Downtown Revitalization project.
+Thus, the goal for assisting 35 businesses not met.